getreu/tp-note/docs/source/tpnote--manpage.md

 should not change the sort tag string in the note's file name manually by renaming the file, as your change will be overwritten next time you open the note with Tp-Note.
-However, you can switch back to Tp-Note's default behavior any time by deleting the '`sort_tag`' line in the note's metadata.
+However, you can switch back to Tp-Note's default behaviour any time by deleting the '`sort_tag`' line in the note's metadata.
 The same applies to the '`file_ext`' variable.

 The metadata filename synchronization feature can be disabled permanently